What Is It Like To Work On A Superyacht!

 You have to be ok with rolling with the punches and going with the flow.
 The industry is ever-changing and you have to be ready to move in a moment’s time.

-If you are someone that likes to have everything planned out and don’t like it when things change than yachting is not for you.
+If you are someone that likes to have everything planned out and don’t like when things change than yachting is not for you.
 You have to learn to expect the unexpected and be ok with the ever-changing plans.

 Personal space is another thing that becomes a luxury when working on yachts.
-You are living and working in very tight quarters, so you have to be ok with not having any personal space.
+You are living and working in very tight quarters so you have to be ok with not having any personal space.

 I once had a captain that loved to pull the fire alarm on the crew when he knew we had a big night out.
-He wanted to test us and ensure that we were still capable crew.
+He wanted to test us and ensure that we were still a capable crew.
 In yachting, you are never truly off the clock.
 You could be expected to work at any time and you always have to be in a condition to do so.

 There is no clocking in and out of your job when you work on superyachts.
 When you are on board, you are working.
 Even if you decide to stay off the boat for the night, you could easily get called back to the boat.
-You are a slave to the boat.

 Want To Work On A Superyacht?